raspberrypilearning/sweet-scroll/en/step_1.md

 ## Introduction

-In this project you'll learn to use a cool website scrolling technique called 'parallax scroll' to create a webpage for a cake recipe.
+In this project, you'll learn to use a cool website scrolling technique called 'parallax scroll' to create a webpage for a cake recipe.

 --- no-print ---
 Scroll through the web page to see the parallax scroll effect in action.